udacity/FCND-Backyard-Flyer/README.md

 * MAV_CMD_NAV_TAKEOFF (Ascend straight up to the altitude specified by the z parameter)
 * MAV_CMD_NAV_LAND (Descend straight down to the altitude specified by the z parameter)

+NOTE: Floating point (32 bit) numbers do not have the precision required for a GPS latitude/longitude.
+Latitude/Longitude are passed via Mavlink using Integer data types.
+Degrees latitude/longitude are scalled by 10^7 prior to conversion to integer.
+All other parameters passed using MAV_CMD are passed as floats.

 Other MAV_CMDs passed to the simulator will be ignored

 #### MAV_MSGs